 ARE DOCTORS RESPONSIBLE FOR A PRESCRIPTION DRUG ABUSE EPIDEMIC?

 Prescribing medicines is not a precise science.
 We expect our doctors to rely on their training, their experience, and their intuition.
 Candidly speaking, medical malpractice claims that arise from medication errors can sometimes be difficult to prove.

 However, a doctor must always provide “due care.”
 When painkillers have been prescribed to a patient, the doctor needs to monitor the patient with follow-up visits; explain alternative pain management approaches; and watch carefully for signs of drug dependency or addiction.

 If due care is not exercised when a doctor prescribes opioids, the outcome could be addiction or even death.
-If a patient dies due to overprescribing or some other medication mistake, surviving family members should talk to a medical malpractice lawyer about filing a wrongful death claim.
+If a patient dies due to overprescribing or some other medication mistake, surviving family members should talk to a Chicago medical malpractice attorney about filing a wrongful death claim.

 Doctors may feel stuck in the middle when a patient is in serious pain, and that patient demands higher painkiller dosages.
 A doctor who overprescribes may face not only medical malpractice lawsuits but also criminal charges and even the revocation of that doctor’s medical license.

 WHAT’S THE BEST APPROACH FOR DOCTORS WHO TREAT CHRONIC PAIN?